 A military epic told with wool yarn

-As mentioned above, the Bayeux Tapestry recounts the events of the conquest of England by the Duke of Normandy.
-The story begins in 1064, when King Edward the Confessor of England asked his brother-in-law, Harold, to go across the Channel.
-The purpose of this trip was to offer the throne of England to William, Duke of Normandy.
-Thanks to the digital tool put in place in 2016, you have the possibility on the second level of the museum, to browse on screen each scene of the tapestry to better identify the details!
+As mentioned above, the Bayeux Tapestry tells the story of the Duke of Normandy’s conquest of England.
+The story begins in 1064, when England’s King Edward, known as the Confessor, asks his brother-in-law, Harold, to travel across the English Channel.
+The purpose of the trip was to offer the throne of England to William, Duke of Normandy.
+Thanks to the digital tool set up in 2016, on the second level of the museum, you can browse each scene of the tapestry on screen to get a better grasp of the details!

-You will notice that the Bayeux Tapestry features Harold’s ship reaching the continent.
-After many twists and turns, the latter succeeded in transmitting the message of the King of England to the Duke of Normandy.
-Before setting sail again for England with Edward, Harold will swear an oath of loyalty to William the Conqueror on the relics of Bayeux cathedral.
-However, upon returning across the Channel and the death of King Edward, Harold eventually betrayed his oath.
+You’ll notice that the Bayeux Tapestry features Harold’s ship reaching the continent.
+After many twists and turns, Harold succeeds in conveying a message from the King of England to the Duke of Normandy.
+Before setting sail back to England to join Edward, Harold swears allegiance to William the Conqueror on the relics of Bayeux Cathedral.
+However, upon his return across the Channel and the death of King Edward, Harold finally betrayed his oath.

 The Bayeux Tapestry: between war and spirituality

-In January 1066, England will crown Harold in place of William, Duke of Normandy.
-When William was made aware of this situation, he decided to regain his throne.
-Therefore, on the night of September 28 of the same year, he crossed the sea, accompanied by his soldiers on several ships.
-In mid-October 1066, the battle of Hastings began between the armies of William and Harold.
+In January 1066, England crowned Harold in place of William, Duke of Normandy.
+Aware of this situation, William decided to reclaim his throne.
+So, on the night of September 28 of the same year, he crossed the sea, accompanied by his soldiers on several ships.
+In mid-October 1066, the Battle of Hastings began between the armies of William and Harold.

-Without hesitation, it is this pivotal moment in the history of the conquest of England that will mark a real turning point.
-With Harold’s death from an arrow in the eyes, some historians define this scene as having a moral purpose to illustrate the punishment for high treason.
+Without a doubt, it is this pivotal moment in the history of the conquest of England that marks a real turning point.
+With Harold shot through the eyes with an arrow, some historians define this scene as having a moral purpose, illustrating the punishment for high treason.
 Finally, William the Conqueror was crowned King of England at the end of 1066 in Westminster Abbey.

 William the Conqueror, a key historical figure in the Bayeux Tapestry